Open your web browser and enter the server’s name in the location bar, eg.

 - Create a simple HTML file named

 - Start up FileZilla and connect to your server.
-The file
+The lower left-hand pane should display the contents of your

 - HTML files should be uploaded to the